 Admit it.
 You eavesdrop.
 It’s all right, everyone does.
 Some anthropologists even assert that humans evolved to gossip, because exchanging information about others informs our social bonds and behavior.
-In novel-writing, dialogue plays an even more important role: it’s a critical storytelling tool.
+In novel-writing, dialogue functions as a critical storytelling tool.
 But fictional conversations differ from those in real life.
-Novel dialogue must move the story forward.
-It does this through the twin purpose of revealing character and advancing the plot.
+They must move the story forward through the twin purpose of revealing character and advancing the plot.

 Dialogue tells us a lot about the speakers and the relationship between them.
 The way I speak with my Laddie differs from the way I speak with my mother, or my supervisor at work, or my three-year-old niece.
 But each of these interactions reveals something about me: my competitiveness, my sense of humor, my diplomacy skills, or my willingness to sing Sesame Street ditties in public.
 We learn characters and connections by observing how individuals converse with one another.